 /*eslint new-cap: ["error", { "newIsCapExceptionPattern": "\\.bar$" }]*/

-const friend = new person.bar();
+const friend = new person.bar();:::

 capIsNewExceptions

-Examples of additional correct code for this rule with the { "capIsNewExceptions": ["Person"] }
+Examples of additional correct code for this rule with the { "capIsNewExceptions": ["Person"] } option:

 ::: correct